Curated OER

 Vocabulary Building: One Consonant Rule 3

-In this recognizing words with one consonant learning exercise, students write from dictation, unscramble, and create sentences using the words lazy, safety, recess, below, using, and receive.
+In this recognizing words with one consonant worksheet, students write from dictation, unscramble, and create sentences using the words lazy, safety, recess, below, using, and receive.
 Students write eighteen answers.